June 24th, Year of our Fair Lord 10, Outside Broken Arch

 The ground was getting flatter.
 The woods were getting wetter.
 The general humidity of the summer had become a kind of sauna.
 Fred kept them near water whenever possible.
 There were small towns they could visit for food.
 He kept their path close to the road.

 “There’s too much of a chance we could get sick,” he explained when Jill worried over this.
 It had been three weeks and she still wasn’t sleeping well.
 “We check anyone in as a John Doe if we have to.
 The rest of us are campers, we found them, and so on…”

-“It bothers me that you’re so good at lying,” Jill said, and Fred turned his head on one side.
+“It bothers me that you’re so good at lying,” Jill said one night, and Fred turned his head on one side.

 “There’s a difference between telling the truth and being honest,” Fred pointed out, and fed another log into the fire.
 “Just look at the Fair Folk.”

 “I’d rather not,” she said, but turned the words over before falling asleep.